hobbe5/hobbe5.github.io/_posts/2016-01-20-dynamic-stub-for-testing.md

 title: Dynamic Stubs for Testing
 featured: images/wbuffet.jpg
 layout: post
+excerpt: <p>As a developer, I'm a believer in test-driven devleopment, TDD.
+When setting up a unit test project one of the redundant tasks I find myself performing is setting up initial test data, so I always import the same two classes for my test projects.</p>
 ---

 <p>As a developer, I'm a believer in test-driven devleopment, TDD.
 When setting up a unit test project one of the redundant tasks I find myself performing is setting up initial test data, so I always import the same two classes for my test projects.</p>